 Video: (#1)On the Prowl

 A1 (3) 1/2 clockwise mad robin (2) Single file promenade clockwise 1/4 (3) Partner gypsy (8) Partner swing A2 (3) 1/2 clockwise mad robin (2) Single file promenade clockwise 1/4 (3) Neighbor gypsy (8) Neighbor swing B1 Long lines forward and back Ladies chain B2 Hey with ricochet (WR,NL,MR,PL,WR,NL,Men ricochet)

-Written for my best friend and fiance, Melinda Layden.
+Written for my best friend and then-fiance (now wife), Melinda Layden.
 The title is a reference to her.